UMAprotocol/UMIPs/UMIPs/dxy-price-feed.md

 # Security considerations

 The inclusion of this requested price identifier should not present a security concern for DVM.

-TODO: are there more?
+There is a clearly defined method of determining a canonical price, and the data needed is publicly available.